julelang/manual/src/packages/3rd-party-packages/exporting-definitions.md

 - Global
 - Function
 - Enum (Items will use modifier of owner enum)
-- Type Enum (Items will use modifier of owner enum)
 - Struct
 - Struct Method
 - Struct Field